unisonweb/olddocsite/_includes/abilities.markdown

 You could imagine the handler decorating the text with timestamps and other useful contextual information.

 The `Log` ability is typical of the class of abilities which let the program emit a sequence of data or commands.
-The information flow is purely *out* of the program using the ability.
-Contrast this with the `Store` and `IO` abilities, in which the flow of information is two-way, both in and out of the program.
+The information flow is purely *out* of the computation using the ability.
+Contrast this with the `Store` and `IO` abilities, in which the flow of information is two-way, both in and out of the computation.

 Most abilities are concerned with emitting and/or receiving data from/to the program.
 However, abilities can do more than that: they can affect the program's control flow in ways that a regular function can't, as shown in the next example.